berryzen/ai_in_trading_simulation/README.md

 Computation is optimized for speed with numba and numpy libaries.

+Agent tries to choose when to buy and when to sell while running through sp500 market data.
+Cost of buy or sell order is not included in simulation so result seem little bit better.
-Orange line is AI's profit fluctuation while trading:
+Orange line is AI's profit fluctuation while trading sp500:
 Blue is profit of baseline strategy, no trades, just scaled price data:

 ![experiement](https://user-images.githubusercontent.com/93252944/150828656-e51b3e7b-e71c-4442-b86b-bf11880b9919.png)